 Government agencies and departments around the globe are rapidly moving forward with their efforts of converging voice, data and video services onto a common IP infrastructure.
 The main force behind this accelerated transition to IP networks is a realization of the efficiency and cost savings from running multiple applications and services across a single infrastructure.

-March 19: Managing virtual environments is becoming more complex, Federal initiatives are piling on, and your organization's infrastructure is what it is.
+Managing virtual environments is becoming more complex, Federal initiatives are piling on, and your organization's infrastructure is what it is.
+Is the promise of virtualization a pipe dream?
+How do you manage it all and keep your sanity?

 SIGNAL's next webinar will be on February 26 at 11 a.m. and features Kurt Dickey, Unified Communications Specialist at Cisco Federal.
 From the description: